pksilen/vitja-service/README.md

 TODO:
 - Return order item
 - Possible to delete order item from order if it is not yet delivered
-- Handle order item modification and delete to reflect in salesItem states
 - Toimiiiko updateItem patchinä, jos subentityn jättää updatesta pois

 -Laita ErrorResponseen symboli ja muuta kaikki 'errorMessage' in tsekkaukset tsekkaa